 If you are enjoying my recipes, please sign up for my newsletter and get my free 28-day meal plan!
 You can also follow me on Instagram or Facebook.

-Spinach and Idaho® Potato Lasagna
+Spinach and Potato Lasagna

 Ingredients

-- 2 ½ lbs Idaho Potatoes
+- 2 ½ lbs russet potatoes

 - ½ teaspoon salt

-- 24 oz marinara sauce, store-bought or homemade
+- 24 oz marinara sauce store-bought or homemade

 - 6 oz ricotta cheese

-- 4 oz shredded Italian cheese blend, approximately 1 cup
+- 4 oz shredded Italian cheese blend approximately 1 cup

-- 8 oz frozen spinach, thawed and squeezed dry
+- 8 oz frozen spinach thawed and squeezed dry

 Instructions